z3r07h/Mr-R0B0T-s03-ARG/Episodes/eps3.4_runtime-error.r00/README.md

 ------------

 - 01m48s Strange static noises
 - 01m49s **Aller Anfang ist schwer.
 Anfangen ist leicht, beharren eine Kunst.** which means the beginning is difficult, to begin is easy, perrsistence is art.
-The second art is a german proverb attributed to Friedrich Heinrich Wilhelm Körte (1861).
+The second part is a german proverb attributed to Friedrich Heinrich Wilhelm Körte (1861).
 - 03m52  **43rd floor** Elliot works on the
 - 05m25s **Samar Swailem** The name of the guy next to Elliot is revealed
 - 06m52s More employee names but shot is moving too fast to focus in properly